sulu/sulu-docs/cookbook/select-values-service.rst

 Sulu allows to set the value of a ``param`` of a property with the type ``expression`` via the `Symfony expression language`_.
-The makes it possible to display values returned by a service in the case of the :doc:`../reference/content-types/select` and :doc:`../reference/content-types/single_select` content-type.
+This makes it possible to display values returned by a service in the case of the :doc:`../reference/content-types/select` and :doc:`../reference/content-types/single_select` content-type.

 .. note::

     Be aware that the provided expression is only evaluated during the initial request to the administration interface.
-    If you want to provide a selection for your custom entity, you should configure the ``single_selection`` field-type as described in :doc:`../../book/extend-admin`.
+    If you want to provide a selection for your custom entity, you should configure the ``selection`` or ``single_selection`` field-type as described in :doc:`../../book/extend-admin`.

 A service for returning the values for these content types could look something like this: